-Ideas to Use at Home to Lead to An Increase in reading/math and lexile scores:
+Ideas to use at home to lead to an increase in reading/math and Lexile scores:

-- Set aside reading time/areas at home: Listen to my child read out loud and read to my child. - Keep books, magazines and newspapers in a designated area at home for my child to read. - Informal discussions about the importance of reading/math and his/her progress toward the Lexile goals. - Encourage and help the child study for his/her math tests using the study guides.
+- Set aside reading time/areas at home: Listen to your child read aloud and read to your child. - Keep books, magazines and newspapers in a designated area at home for your child to read. - Informal instructions about the importance of reading/math and his/her progress toward the Lexile goals. - Encourage and help the child study for his/her math tests using the study guides.
 If extra help is needed, seek it out. - Assist child with math and literature projects.